wp-plugins/bulk-delete/readme.txt

 I currently disable and enable the `pre_get_posts` filter if I find that "The event calendar" Plugin is installed.
 It is not ideal, but it gets the work done.
 If you find any other Plugin with which Bulk Delete doesn't work, then let me know and I will try to see if I can add support through some hack like this.

-= Is it possible to schedule deletion of posts =
+= Is it possible to schedule deletion of posts? =

-The ability to schedule deletion of posts is available as a pro addon.
+The ability to schedule deletion of posts is available as a [pro addon](http://bulkwp.com/addons/).

+= I have a question about the pro addons, how should I contact you? =

+You can contact us by posting about it in our [support forum](http://bulkwp.com/support/).

 == Screenshots ==